floklimm/scPPIN/README.md

 This R library allows the computation of active modules in protein-protein interaction networks.
 The method is outlined in our manuscript

-> Functional module detection through integration of single-cell RNA sequencing data with protein–protein interaction networks
+> Functional module detection through integration of single-cell RNA sequencing data with protein–protein interaction networks.
+>
 > Florian Klimm, Enrique M. Toledo, Thomas Monfeuga, Fang Zhang, Charlotte M. Deane, and Gesine Reinert

-The article is available HERE
+The article is available HERE (link to be included)

 ## Dependencies
 * R